Taqiarzoo/mt-select-dropdown/projects/mt-select-dropdown/README.md

     }
   }
 ```
-In Component we do this
+In Component we do this This is internal service

 ```tsx
 import { HttpErrorResponse } from '@angular/common/http';